 Et Tu, Brute?: A revived Metalhawk pretty much lets Starscream have it for killing him in the first place.

-Evil Plan: Shockwave plans to use all the functioning Regenesis Ores, in conjunction with the energies of the Dead Universe (using Galvatron), to... we don't know quite what yet.
+Evil Plan: Shockwave plans to use all the functioning Regenesis Ores, in conjunction with the energies of the Dead Universe (using Galvatron), to essentially harness the rest of the galaxy to recharge Cybertron for eternity.

 Eye Scream: The "Rodpod" is taken into a trench in the foreign planet's sea, there they find a severed optic cable and realize that the trench is really Metroplex's eye socket, now a gaping wound on his face.